Don't Compromise Your Personal Information This Holiday Shopping Season

 The Fair Credit Billing Act says that your maximum liability for unauthorized use of your credit card is $50 — and if you report the loss before your card is used, you aren't responsible for any charges you didn't authorize.

 If you report a debit card to your bank as missing before someone uses it, the Electronic Funds Transfer Act says you're not responsible for any unauthorized purchases.
-But if someone uses your debit card before you can report it as missing, how much you'll have to pay for any unauthorized purchases will depend on your bank.
+But if someone uses your debit card before you can report it as missing, your bank gets to decide how much you'll have to pay for any unauthorized purchases.

 Beware too-good-to-be-true deals in your inbox.
 You might receive emails that offer deals at websites of stores you've shopped at before.
 Don't click on the link in the email.
 Instead, go directly to the store's website to confirm that a product's price really is slashed that heavily.